When the IRS Classifies Your Business as a Hobby

 - If the IRS classifies your business as a hobby, it won't allow you to deduct any expenses or take any loss for it on your tax return.

-- Beginning in 2018 and lasting through 2025, miscellaneous itemized deductions are no longer deductible and therefore no hobby expense is able to reduce hobby income.
+- Beginning in 2018, miscellaneous itemized deductions are no longer deductible and therefore no hobby expense is able to reduce hobby income.

 - If the IRS classifies your business as a hobby, you'll have to prove that you had a valid profit motive if you want to claim those deductions.